hexydec/htmldoc/docs/how-it-works.md

-# HTMLDoc: How it works
+# HTMLdoc: How it works

 Under the hood, the software processes are split into a number of stages: